June 15, 2017

 Left Field Lark Rating: 5 Pickled Eggs (out of a possible 5 pickled eggs)

-At some point Tuesday afternoon while I lounged in the patio shade, my wife Caroline turned on the garden nose hung near me at the side of our stucco home.
-The squeaking sound of her turning on the water was followed by that unmistakable smell of cold water coming from a plastic garden hose on a lazy summer day.
+At some point Tuesday afternoon while I lounged in the patio shade, my wife Caroline turned on the garden hose hung near me at the side of our stucco home.
+The squeaking sound of her turning on the water was followed by that unmistakable smell of cold water coming from a warm plastic garden hose on a lazy summer day.
 Immediately I wanted to, first, take a big sloppy drink from it, and second, go to the Drive-In.

 Just over the Allanburg Bridge on your way to Fonthill, tucked off Rural Road 20, lay the Can-View Drive-In.
 Turn left at the big triangular yellow sign that in the winter says, “Closed for the season, reason, it’s freezin’.”
-Then meander along a back road lined with lush, ambling, wilderness, until the road bends to the entry gates that are lit up, flickering against the darkening light, movie titles (some abbreviated) hung in sliding black letters held against back-lit yellow plastic.
+Then meander along a back road lined with lush, ambling, wilderness, until the road bends to the entry gates that are lit up, flickering against the darkening sky, movie titles (some abbreviated) hung in sliding black letters held against back-lit yellow plastic.
 On this particular evening the booth signs displayed the likes of: Pirates, Guardians, Wonder Woman, Baywatch.

 Pulling up to the open booth window we were advised that since it was Tuesday it would only be $12 to get in to see our movies.
 Twelve bucks.
 The young woman in the booth wore the Drive-in’s official uniform: a psychedelic tie-die t-shirt and jeans.
 She had eyes of miles and miles of open road and blue skies, slightly sun burnt skin and fantastically half messy strawberry blonde hair.
 Handing me back change for my twenty she professionally advised that we can hear the movie audio on 95.7 FM and urged us to enjoy the show.